yottahmd/jsc-poc/README.md

 - `contracts/SmartAccount.sol` — Minimal SCA with EIP‑712 execute and nonce.
 - `contracts/PrivacyPool.sol` — SBT‑gated pool with fixed denominations, nullifier set, and ZK verification hook.
 - `contracts/IVerifierGroth16.sol` — Verifier interface expected by the pool.
-- `contracts/CompliantERC20.sol` — Sample ERC20 (for workshop/fallback).
-- `scripts/*.ts` — Deployment and helper scripts (SCA, PrivacyPool, root publishing, ERC20 workshop scripts).
+- `scripts/deploy-smart-account.ts` — Deploys a SmartAccount with a specified owner.
+- `scripts/deploy-privacy-pool.ts` — Deploys the PrivacyPool wired to MJPY, SBT, and a verifier.
+- `scripts/publish-root.ts` — Publishes a new association root to the pool.
 - `docs/*.md` — Requirements, high‑level design, detailed design with Mermaid sequences.

 ---